cs50nestm/web/pong2022/README.md

 There are two parts to submit `Pong`.

 1. Create a short video (screen capture) of your program running, and be sure to include any personal touch you may have implemented.
 Attach this to the assignment in google classroom.
-2. Make sure to cd into your `pong` foloder and execute the following in your terminal:
+2. Make sure to cd into your `pong` folder and execute the following in your terminal:

 ```
 submit50 cs50nestm/checks/2022/pong